anurag-kalita/HTML5-Template-With-BOOTSTRAP-and-SASS/README.md

-# HTML5-Template-With-BOOTSTRAP-and-SASS
+# Single Page Theme-Template-With-BOOTSTRAP-and-SASS
-HTML5 Template build with BOOTSTRAP and SASS
+Single Page Template build with BOOTSTRAP and SASS

 Requirement for SASS